pkoning2/ddcmp/doc/api.md

 The DECnet/Python package, in the `tests` directory, contains a set of framer tests in `test_framer.py`.
 These can be invoked in the usual way, either the full set or any desired specific tests or test classes.
 Refer to the Python library manual, "unittest" module, for details.
 Some of the tests require loopback connectors to be installed, and some that use RS-232 DTE mode also require a clock source such as a modem eliminator to be attached to the DTE connector.
 If this is not done those tests will fail with messages indicating the reason is a missing loopback connector or clock source.

-The full set of framer tests require about TBD minutes to run.
+The full set of framer tests require about 3.5 minutes to run.